News & Features | Fleet Lists | Photos | Events Diary | Tram of the Year | About the Site | Email

 The livery carried by Oporto 196 is inspired by the South Shields colours of blue and primrose yellow.

-Sheffield 513 is currently on loan at the East Anglia Transport Museum, Carlton Colville, having previously been on loan for 10 years in Blackpool.
+Sheffield 513 is on loan at the East Anglia Transport Museum, Carlton Colville, having previously been on loan for 10 years in Blackpool.

 Blackpool 749 is a Tower Wagon.